PowerShell/Community-Blog/Posts/2021/03/DarwinJS-Contribution-LightningFastandEasyProvisioningofGitwithSSHKeyAuthenticationonWindows.md

 ## The Cleanest Way (With Working Automation Code)

-### Stealing Lessons From Desired State Automation
+### Mission Impossible Coding Principal 1: Steal Lessons From Desired State Automation

-The code that performs these steps is idempotent or "desired state oriented" - meaning that it always checks if the step it is about to perform is necessary or not before doing it.
-While it takes a little extra effort, there are multiple rewards:
+The code in this article is idempotent or "desired state oriented" - meaning that it always checks if the system is already in the desired state and only takes action if it is not.
+While coding this way takes a little extra effort, there are multiple rewards:

-1. Reduction in runtime if something is already configured
+1. Reduction in runtime if something is already installed or configured correctly.
-2. Does not accidentally upgrade software nor destroy existing configurations (e.g. this code will not accidentally overwrite a pre-existing primary ssh key)
+2. Does not accidentally upgrade software nor destroy existing configurations (e.g. this code will not accidentally overwrite a pre-existing primary ssh key).
 3. If the code fails, it can be run again until it works because it picks up where it left off.

+### Mission Impossible Coding Principal 2: Lower Complexity
+It also lowers complexity in two other ways:

+1. by using the presence of a data value as a switch.
+In this case, an SSSH if SSHEndPointToGiForTesting contains a test is done, otherwise the test is simply assumed to be disabled on purpose.
+2. By selecting a single test that tests for the maximum problematic conditions.
+In this case, using an SSH login tests all end-to-end connectivity at all ISO layers between the client and the git server and SSL configuration.
+It also tests the authentication mechanisms of the server and that the SSH key was added to the correct place in the git server.
+Another great trick for simplier scenarios is using a tcp connect test instead of ping.
+This could also be updated to do a tcp connect test **only if** the ssh login fails - sort of building in self-diagnosing intelligence.
 ### Code Behavior

-1. If not present, automatically installs Git
+1. If not present, automatically installs Git.
-2. If not present, automatically installs chocolatey to install Git
+2. If not present, automatically installs chocolatey to install Git.
-3. If not present, automatically generates an SSH key
+3. If not present, automatically generates an SSH key.
-4. Key generation always uses the Git's built-in SSH client to create SSH keys (avoids the complexity of the above conventional wisdom)
+4. Key generation always uses the Git's built-in SSH client to create SSH keys (avoids much of the complexity of the above conventional wisdom approach).
-5. Copies the public key to the clip board and pauses for the user to add it to the Git server (in their profile)
+5. Copies the public key to the clip board and pauses for the user to add it to the Git server (in their profile).
-6. Optionally does a SSH login test if you provide a value for: $SSHEndPointToGitForTesting
+6. Optionally does a SSH login test (only if you provide a value for: $SSHEndPointToGitForTesting).

 ## Solution Details